Dr Hashrul Rashid

 Dr Ngu is an Imaging Cardiologist who specialises in cardiac imaging and general cardiology.
 He completed his medical degree with Honours at Monash University in 2007, undertook his residency and cardiology training at the Alfred and Monash hospitals, and completed his cardiac imaging fellowship at the Alfred Hospital in 2017.
 Phillip’s passion is in using multi-modality imaging to better understand cardiac disease and improve patient outcomes.
 His particular imaging interests are in echocardiography (resting, stress and transoesophageal), CT coronary angiography and cardiac MRI.

 Cardiologist, Western Health

-Samer completed his cardiology training at Western Health in Victoria and is currently undertaking a PhD investigating cardioprotection through the utilisation of pharmacotherapy to reduce infarct size in myocardial infarction and the role of coronary microcirculation in chest pain syndromes.
+Dr Noaman completed his cardiology training at Western Health in Victoria and is currently undertaking a PhD through the University of Melbourne investigating reperfusion injury aiming to reduce infarct size in STEMI and the role of coronary microcirculation in chest pain syndromes.
 He has a particular interest in interventional cardiology and acute coronary syndromes and has published in multiple peer-reviewed journals.